RBI gives Fino Payments Bank in-principle approval to convert to small finance bank | Company Business News

 Fino applied for an SFB licence in December 2023, betting that it could tap a large portion of its merchant network as an initial lending base as well as for loan collections and repayments.
 Its merchant network has since grown to 2 million, with 56,000 merchants added in the latest September quarter.
 Average deposits rose 36% year-on-year to ₹2,306 crore during the quarter.

 “...the way we are looking at SFB is a very differentiated model where we plan to use our existing network of merchants and offices all across the country.
 Also, we have a good strength of people in the corporate functions.
-We will be looking at adding more people on the asset side,” Rishi Gupta, managing director and chief executive said during Fino's Q2 earnings call.
+We will be looking at adding more people on the asset side,” Gupta had said during Fino's Q2 earnings call.

 Conceived by a committee led by former RBI board member Nachiket Mor, payments banks were designed to serve under-banked and unbanked segments and can accept deposits of up to ₹2 lakh per customer.
 Fino’s current and savings accounts reached 16 million in the September quarter, with 910,000 new accounts added.
 It opened 9,893 accounts per day, up 11% year-on-year.